When you have a Nespresso machine at home, all you need to do is hit the button for a fantastic cup of joe.

 Use filtered water

-Most municipalities must post information about water quality, including water hardness.
+Most municipalities are required to post information about water quality, including the level of water hardness.

 Heat your coffee cup